 FROM THE NORTH GEORGIA MOUNTAINS to the Chattahoochee River along a Cherokee Indian trail, a tiny village named New Prospect Camp Ground was formed.
 This village, made up of tents, a log school, and arbor became a trading post where Indians and white settlers exchanged their goods.
 The surrounding countryside provided excellent farming land, especially for cotton.
 On December 11, 1858, the town was chartered and became the county seat of Milton County.
-The town was renamed Alpharetta from the Greek words "alpha" meaning first and "retta" meaning town.
 In 1932, Milton County was merged into Fulton County.

 Based upon original research by Anne Rogers Ferguson

 Alpharetta and Milton County can trace their history to the time of the resettlement of the Cherokee Indian Nation in the 1830’s.
 First, drawn by the promise of free Indian lands, a few somewhat itinerant setters moved into the area.
 These first pioneers were soon followed by permanent farmers and merchants who were the fortunate winners of the land lotteries of the early 1830’s.

 The first permanent landmark in the area was the New Prospect Campground, often referred to as the "Methodist Camp Ground".
 This campground was located next to a natural spring just north of the present "downtown" section of Alpharetta.
 A "Camp Meeting" in that era was the social and cultural highlight of the year for the families living on isolated farms with few travel options.